camratchford/www.scallawag.ca/content/experience.md

 Being part of security operations team at Cybera meant responding to the ever-growing demand from post-secondary and K-12 institution to enhance their organizational security, in a way that was both pragmatic and affordable.
-I was hired on at Cybera to develop and champion a new and ambitious project, [Miridor](/?projects-work.md#md-miridor) (an Intrusion Detection System as a Service).
+I was hired on at Cybera to develop and champion a new and ambitious project, [Miridor](/?projects-work.md#md-miridor).

+{t:p a[href='/?projects-work.md#md-miridor'],an Intrusion Detection System, as a Service}

 - Build, develop, manage, monitor, and maintain technical infrastructure.
     - Python, Bash, PowerShell, GNU Make